ramo-87/parsedBooks/readme.md

-# Parsed Arabic Dictionaries from Shamela
+# Parsed Arabic Dictionaries from Shamila

 This is not fully done yet and many manual corrections have to be done.
 Fuzzy search should work if you want to find a certain word.
 Feedback is always welcome.